 Director, representing the Northeast Region.
-Three-year term expiring in 2025.
+Three-year term expires in 2025.
 Mr. Stieb serves on the Compensation Committee and is Secretary of the Policy Review Committee.
 He has been a farmer/rancher for five years or more with principal enterprises of corn, alfalfa, soybeans, sorghum, wheat, and a cow/calf and feedlot operation.
-He is a partner and has a controlling interest in Stieb Bros.
+His reportable business entities include Stieb Bros.
 Inc., 4-S Land Co., LLP, and Stieb Land Company, LLP.
 Mr. Stieb holds an A.A.S. from Northeastern Junior College.